-- The first, granted routinely, is made in connection with a new child entering the home or the faculty member either experiencing a persistent serious health condition themselves or caring for a close family member who is seriously ill. - The second, granted very rarely, is made in response to a "catastrophic event" that interferes with one's research, such as destruction of data or interruptions in laboratory operations.
+- The first, granted routinely, is made in connection with a new child entering the home or the faculty member either experiencing a persistent serious health condition themselves or caring for a close family member who is seriously ill. - The second is made in response to rare and unusual situations that may occur in which a faculty member in a probationary period may be the victim or survivor of an unforeseen personal or professional "catastrophic event".
+Examples include bereavement (due to the death of a spouse, child or parent); loss pf primary residence due to a fire, flood or natural disaster; survivorship of a crime of violence, including domestic violence and sexual assault; destruction, loss, or unavailability of, or interference with access to, materials, data or research opportunities necessary for completion of a research project.
 While this policy is little invoked, it is valuable for junior faculty to be aware of its existence.